How does changing stem length effect mountain biking?

 Plenty of riders consider 50mm stem to be too long, and would have switched to a 35 or 40mm years ago.

-From back then to today is many years of bike technology improvements, and plenty of marketing hype cycles too.
+From back when I bought my mountain bike in 2013, to today, are many years of bike technology improvements, and plenty of marketing hype cycles too.

 I just don’t think we constantly need to buy into every new thing that comes along (and yes, the bike industry is fantastic at switching up the “standards” regularly).